-267. (1) When, in any warrant-case instituted otherwise than on a police report, the Evidence for accused appears or is brought before a Magistrate, the Magistrate shall proceed to hear the prosecution. prosecution and take all such evidence as may be produced in support of the prosecution.
+267. (1) When, in any warrant-case instituted otherwise than on a police report, the 45 accused appears or is brought before a Magistrate, the Magistrate shall proceed to hear the prosecution and take all such evidence as may be produced in support of the prosecution.